kavineksith/Automating-Daily-IT-Operations-with-Python-Integration/Data-Management-Scripts/ReadMe.md

 ## Conclusion
 The System Monitoring script offers a comprehensive set of tools for system management and data processing tasks.
 From handling data uploads and managing databases to processing images and generating timestamps, these scripts cover various aspects of system monitoring and data manipulation.
 Users can leverage these functionalities to streamline their workflows and efficiently manage system resources and data.

+## **License**
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/kavineksith/Automating-Daily-IT-Operations-with-Python-Integration/blob/main/LICENSE) file for details.

+### **Disclaimer:**
+Kindly note that this project is developed solely for educational purposes, not intended for industrial use, as its sole intention lies within the realm of education.
+We emphatically underscore that this endeavor is not sanctioned for industrial application.
+It is imperative to bear in mind that any utilization of this project for commercial endeavors falls outside the intended scope and responsibility of its creators.
+Thus, we explicitly disclaim any liability or accountability for such usage.